Why are my Cornish Cross Broiler Chickens Dying?

 Cornish Cross broilers can face mortality at various stages, with some unfortunate cases occurring as early as one day old, while others may experience losses right before processing.
 It’s disheartening to hear stories of poultry keepers who have suffered the devastating loss of entire flocks, sometimes even on the eve of their planned processing.

-Cornish Cross broiler chickens are susceptible to various causes of mortality, including water belly, sudden death syndrome, heat stress, cold temperatures, physical injuries, infectious diseases, parasites, and nutritional deficiencies.
-Water belly, a condition where the heart and lungs cannot meet the oxygen demands of the fast-growing body, commonly occurs between 6 to 8 weeks.
+Cornish Cross broiler chickens are susceptible to various causes of mortality (death), including water belly, sudden death syndrome, heat stress, cold temperatures, physical injuries, infectious diseases, parasites, genetic issues, and nutritional deficiencies.
 Sudden death syndrome, characterized by chickens found dead on their backs, is prevalent among fast-growing meat birds.

 Water Belly (Ascites)